LBHackney-IT/property-api/README.md

-# LBH Transactions API
+# LBH Property API

-Transactions API brings all the transaction records for citizens from Universal Housing backoffice.
+Property API brings all the transaction records for citizens from Universal Housing backoffice.

 ## Stack